AllenInstitute/vis/site/src/content/docs/reference/examples.md

 ---
 title: Example
-description: A reference page in my new Starlight docs site.
+description: A page pointing to the examples in the `vis` project.
 ---

 Examples are located in the `examples` directory.
 There is a single command that runs all the examples on one website: `npm run dev`